15 of our favourite ideas for festive winter walks.

-Take a stroll along your local High Street, or head to a nearby city for a spot of Window Browsing.
+Take a stroll along your local High Street, or head to a nearby city for a spot of window browsing.
 The adventure is only improved by being out in the dark!
-Take a winter picnic along – hot chocolate and cookies, or a flask of soup and some bread rolls – to ensure everyone stays happy and warm.

 This is the perfect activity for combining some Christmassy crafting at home with festive winter walks!

 Decorate some rocks at home with Christmas patterns and then hide them in your local area for others to find on their winter walks!

 Looking for other festive activities to enjoy?
 Whether it’s at home or out and about, we’ve got a whole host of ideas to keep you in the Christmas spirit!